Kintyre/ksconf/docs/source/concepts.rst

 In a typical enterprise deployment of Splunk, a single app can easily have multiple logical sources of configuration:

- 1. Upstream app developer (typically via Splunkbase)
+1. Upstream app releases, often from Splunkbase
- 2. Local developer app-developer adds organization-specific customizations or fixes
+2. Organization-specific customizations or fixes added by a local developer
- 3. Splunk admins who adjust the inappropriate ``indexes.conf`` settings
+3. Fixes to buggy upstream settings, like ``indexes.conf``, requested by your Splunk admin
- 4. Subject matter experts who add custom knowledge objects
+4. Custom knowledge objects created by subject matter experts

 Ideally we would like to version control these, but doing so is complicated because normally you have to manage all four of these logical layers in one 'default' folder.